tom0334/CombiChess/README.md

   ## Testing

   For testing, i used the [silver suite](https://en.chessbase.com/post/test-your-engines-the-silver-openings-suite) of openings.
 I used 100 games, with a fixed time of one second per move.
-More testing will follow.

   The engines that i used, with their elo rating according to [CCRL](http://www.computerchess.org.uk/ccrl/404/cgi/compare_engines.cgi?class=Free+single-CPU+engines&num_best_in_class=1&print=Rating+list&profile_step=50&profile_numbers=1&print=Results+table&print=LOS+table&table_size=100&ct_from_elo=0&ct_to_elo=10000&match_length=30&cross_tables_for_best_versions_only=1&sort_tables=by+rating&diag=0&reference_list=None&recalibrate=no)  are listed below